 Gretchen King is a Licensed Marriage and Family Therapist and an AAMFT Approved Supervisor.
-She sees clients and supervises therapist trainees in her private practice in the loop downtown Chicago.
+She sees clients and offers consultation in her private practice in the loop downtown Chicago.
 Her specializations are relationships - with Self and others - and spirituality and she works with adult individuals and couples.
 Gretchen has been involved with IFS trainings since 2000 in a variety of capacities.
 Currently, a Senior IFS Assistant Trainer, Gretchen is known for her clarity and gently challenging teaching style.